New to Telerik UI for Blazor? Download free 30-day trial

 You can add Telerik Font or SVG icons to the TreeView items.
 The component also supports custom icons.

 To use TreeView item icons, define a property in the component model class and assign the property name to the IconField parameter of the respective TreeViewBinding.
-The model property can hold a FontIcon enum, an ISvgIcon, or a string that signifies a CSS class.

 If the icon property name in the TreeView model is Icon, there is no need to set the IconField parameter.